GridTrekkor/Weather_Data_API/README.md

-# Twin Cities Weather Data Application & API
+# Weather Data Application & API

 This solo project for Prime Digital Academy is a weather data application and public API.
 The weather data API incorporates various routers built on the Express & Node.js framework.
 Data are stored as documents in MongoDB.
 Currently, data consist of daily high and low temperatures in Minneapolis dating to 1 January 1891.
 October 2015 is the most recent month of data.